By the NFPA and FireRescue1 Staff

-One of the most successful ways to spread community awareness during Fire Prevention Week is through open house events.
+One of the most successful ways to spread community awareness during Fire Prevention Week is through an open house event.
+Ten reasons to host an open house at your fire department are:

 Your open house can be held during the day or evening, but it must be a time that people in your community are available.
 Saturday and Sunday afternoons are often most convenient for families, and fewer events tend to take place on weekends.
 However, check the community calendar to make sure there are minimal conflicts.